Hydrogen peroxide can be used in your garden.

 8. Helps Stop Damping-Off

-A diluted hydrogen peroxide solution can help stop damping-off early.
-It can kill those harmful organisms while disinfecting the soil.
+A diluted hydrogen peroxide solution may help suppress damping-off when caught early.
+It may help reduce the organisms responsible for damping-off while disinfecting the growing medium.

 To treat it, gently water the seedlings with a mix of 1 tablespoon of 3% hydrogen peroxide in 2 cups of water.